Get Started with Nuki Locks

 updated_lock = seam.locks.get(device_id: some_lock.device_id)

-assert updated_lock.properties["locked"] is False
+assert updated_lock.properties["locked"] is False// lock the door

 await seam.locks.lockDoor(someLock.device_id)